snac-cooperative/technical-docs/Specifications/Resource Relation.md

 As noted above, we did not capture the MARC 300 extent, so I will have to parse the original WorldCat records for that data.

-The related_resource_name table is new.
+The related_resource_creator table is new.

 ```

+--
+-- The role aka roleTerm of repo_ic_id is always http://id.loc.gov/vocabulary/relators/rps
+--
 create table related_resource (
     id                  int default nextval('id_seq'),
     version             int not null,